Infuuu/ETH-AVAX-Module-1/README.md

-# AgeChecker Contract Readme
+# Admission Contract Readme

- **AgeChecker.sol** - A Simple Solidity Contract for Error Handling
+ **Admission.sol** - A Simple Solidity Contract for Error Handling

 This Solidity contract serves as a learning tool for beginners.
 It demonstrates how to handle errors using assert, revert, and require statements, which are essential mechanisms in Solidity programming.

-Certainly!
-Here's a section for your README.md file that provides an overview of your `AgeChecker` contract:

 ---